 Courses within the programme

-The language of instruction is English.
 Teaching is mainly conducted in the form of seminars and lectures.
-Attendance at seminars is, in principle, compulsory however some absence can be accepted.
+Attendance at seminars is compulsory in principle, however some absence can be accepted.
 Absence may not exceed 20% of the teaching time.
+The language of instruction is English.

-As a student of the Master Programme in Intellectual Property Law you are expected to prepare for seminars and actively participate in discussions.
+Students enrolled in the Master's Programme in Intellectual Property Law are expected to prepare for seminars in advance and actively participate in discussions.
 Shorter writing exercises are also part of the curriculum.

-As intellectual property law plays a central role in the knowledge-based economy which characterises our society, there is a great demand for lawyers with special competence in the area.
-This programme will give you a competitive edge on the employment market.
+As intellectual property law plays a central role in the knowledge-based economy that characterises our society, there is a great demand for lawyers with special competence in the area.

-The objective of the programme is the provision of a qualitative and competitive education and students should be able to present advanced competence in intellectual property law.
-On successful completion of the programme you can proceed to a career in several different areas, such as research and education, governmental agencies, law firms and patent offices, international companies and in the judiciary.
+The pedagogical objective of the programme is to provide a competitive education.
+Successful completion of the programme confirms your advanced competence in intellectual property law and can help you proceed to a career in several different sectors, such as research and education, government, law firms and patent offices, international companies and the judiciary.